lmeadors/jackson-env/README.md

 	$ java -Denvironment=PROD ...

 Using jackson-env with spring
 ---

 The spring integration feels hokey to me still - if you have a better way, please for the love of all that is good, fork and send me a patch.
+Maybe JNDI?

 You load up an instance of the `EnvironmentSettingsResolver` class, and it in turn merges one set of properties and tucks them away into the system properties.